-The 2014-15 school year will see Loudoun County Public Schools (LCPS) become one of the first public school systems taking part in the “If You See Something, Say Something” security program.
+In 2014-15, Loudoun County Public Schools (LCPS) became one of the first public school systems taking part in the “If You See Something, Say Something” security program.

 This program asks anyone observing suspicious activity related to Loudoun’s schools to contact a trusted adult or call one of two tip lines (703-777-1021 or 877-482-8477).
 Those calling these numbers will be asked five questions: